kailash-manasarovar/statement/docs/timeline/2024/june.md

 - Anthony supports him.
 - They both refuse to communicate with me.
 - They are literally ignoring the polite but firm messages I send them repeatedly.
-- Who has told them it is OK to do that.
-These men aren't fools.
+- Who has told them it is OK to do this?
+- These men aren't fools.
 - Paul O'Leary ignores my pleas for help dealing with their insubordination.
 - It's impossible to do the job I'm being paid for.